-UPS Module logic and control shall provide an electronic equalize charge timer function (0 to 100hour selectable - default twenty-four (24) hour).
-Once activated the timer circuit shall provide a high rate equalizing charge voltage to the system battery for the selected time.
+UPS Module logic and control shall provide an electronic equalize charge timer function (0 to 100 hour selectable - default twenty-four (24) hours).
+Once activated, the timer circuit shall provide a high-rate equalizing charge voltage to the system battery for the selected time.
 The function can be manually activated and de-activated via the UPS Module LCD.
 The level of equalizing voltage shall be equal to that stated by the battery manufacturer (typically .04 to .08 VDC/cell higher than the specified float level).
 Upon completion of the timer count, the converter output voltage shall return to the specified float voltage (typically 2.25 to 2.27 VDC/cell).
-An Auto Equalize charge operation is also provided following AC input restoration and subsequent to the power walk in function.
-This equalizing charge will occur until the battery target voltage is reached (condition is met to end equalizing charge), in which float voltage will be applied.
+An Auto Equalize charge operation is also provided following AC input restoration and subsequent to the power walk-in function.
+This equalizing charge will occur until the battery target voltage is reached (when this condition is met, the equalizing charge ends), at which time the float voltage will be applied.